nathansebhastian/react-redux-ajax-weather/README.md

 * binding the context of components using this
 * Middleware are functions that take actions (pass it, manipulate it, log it, or stop it) before it reach reducer
 * Axios and string templates
+* Reusable components for the Sparklines
+* Google Map API Integration